Cognigy/Documentation/docs/live-agent/settings/inboxes.md

 2. Go to **Settings > Inboxes**.
 3. In the upper-right corner, click **+ Add Inbox**.
 Live Agent will show you a screen to set up your Inbox.
 4. On the **Inbox setup** page, fill in the following fields:
     - **Channel Name** — create a unique Inbox name.
 For example, `Cognigy Handover`.
-The name can contain only letters, numbers, underscores, hyphens, and spaces.
+The name can contain any characters but can't start with `=` and must be at least 2 characters long.
     - **Webhook URL** — enter the Cognigy.AI Endpoint Config URL domain name, extended by `/handover/liveagent`.
 For example, `https://endpoint-trial.cognigy.ai/handover/liveagent`.
 You can find the Endpoint Config URL in the **Configuration Information** section of your Endpoint.
 5. In the **Pick agents for the inbox** list, select agents by either clicking it or hovering your cursor over it and then pressing ++enter++.
 You can select multiple agents from the list.
 Agents can belong to different inboxes simultaneously.
 6. Click the **Create Cognigy.AI Inbox** button.
 Once you have successfully set up the Inbox, you are prompted in the next step to assign your agents to the new Inbox.